 You should also practice transitioning between the different guitar chords.

-If you have any questions or comments about the guitar chords in this post please feel free to leave a comment in the comments section below.
+Have any questions or comments about the guitar chords in this post?
+Please feel free to leave a comment in the comments section below.

 Wanna try to play some chords?
 Check out these blog posts:

 The standard tuning for a guitar, starting from the thickest string (lowest pitch) to the thinnest string (highest pitch), is as follows:

 3rd string (G): G